Friday, October 29, 2021

 The Lost Elk of Centre County

-Rocky Mountain Elk
+A Rocky Mountain Bull Elk

 Photo Retrieved From:https://www.fws.gov/

-Elk Creek, Elk Gap, and Elk Street are all place names that can be found in amongst the ridges and valleys of southern Centre County.
+Elk Creek, Elk Gap, and Elk Street are all locations that can be found amongst the ridges and valleys of southern Centre County.
 These names are remnants of an era long since passed, when the magnificent bugle of a bull elk could be heard echoing across the ridges.
 According to some sources, it was here that 140 years ago that the last native elk was killed and a species that had once prospered across the state was gone forever.
 Following their demise, it was thought that their absence would be permanent.
 However, an effort in the early 20th Century found elk once again roaming the region.
 Sadly, their return would only be temporary as they would disappear once again even quicker than the first time.

 Thursday, October 21, 2021